 While it seems like influencers are only for the bigger brands, small businesses can also utilize their popularity for growth.
 Statistically, influencer marketing is one of the most effective marketing strategies for small businesses.

 To avoid losing money, however, you must ensure that you approach the entire process strategically.
-There are tips and tricks for influencer marketing for growing a business that will save you tons of money and time while driving measurable results in the long run.
+There are influencer marketing strategy tips and tricks for growing a business that will save you tons of money and time while driving measurable results in the long run.

 Before reaching out to influencers, it’s crucial to confirm that their followers are people that fit your typical persona.
 Before you can do this, you’ll need to create a customer persona for your business, which is another discussion entirely.